element-hq/policies/docs/matrix-org/terms_and_conditions.md

 4. Element shall not be liable or responsible for any materials or services offered by third parties.

-New Vector does not control or endorse the materials or message content found in any rooms or communities.
-To the maximum extent permitted by law, Element Ltd. will have no liability related to user materials arising under intellectual property rights, libel, privacy, publicity, obscenity or other laws.
+Element does not control or endorse the materials or message content found in any rooms or communities.
+To the maximum extent permitted by law, New Vector Ltd., trading as Element, will have no liability related to user materials arising under intellectual property rights, libel, privacy, publicity, obscenity or other laws.
 Element also disclaims all liability with respect to the misuse, loss, modification or unavailability of any user messages or files.

 The use of the Service is done at your own discretion and risk and with your agreement that you will be solely responsible for any damage to your computer system, loss of data or other harm that results from such activities.
 Element assumes no liability for any computer virus or other similar software code that is downloaded to your computer from the site or in connection with any services or materials.
 No advice or information, whether oral or written, obtained by you from Element or via the site, services or materials shall create any warranty not expressly stated in the terms of use.
 Element will not be liable for any loss that you may incur as a result of someone else using your password or account with respect to the site or any services or materials, either with or without your knowledge.